benjamin-heasly/pyramid/docs/psychopy-demo/README.md

  - reading a trial file in an analysis script
  - plotting your own data as a pshychometric function, reaction times, or similar

+The experiment
+ - screen shots
+ - description
+ - you can run it if you install psychopy!
+    - recommend GUI because it seems better supported
+    - running as Python script works too, but setup is messy and janky
+ - generate a data file
+ - or use a canned one here

+Pyramid
+ - configure to look at "long wide" CSV output from Pyramid
+ - identify events and signals to add to trials
+ - create a trial file
+ - load the trial file in Matlab
+ - plot a summary of the data
+   - separate miscue vs good cue
+   - summarize number and percent correct
+   - show mouse trails: green for correct, red for incorrect

 # PsychoPy

 https://psychopy.org/download.html

+Linux

-conda create -n psychopy python=3.10 conda activate psychopy pip install psychopy
+conda create -n psychopy python=3.10 conda activate psychopy

+pip install psychopy

 Very slow: